Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-strategy.md

 Judge the final strategy by its logic, feasibility, and political value.

 **Outcome**
-Planning effort produces a useful decision instead of mere procedure.
+Planning effort yields a useful decision rather than a mere procedure.

 Chapter: The Making of Strategy - Strategy-Making Pitfalls - Emphasizing Process Over Product